Christian Barmore: Professional career

 Barmore was selected by the New England Patriots in the second round (38th overall) of the 2021 NFL draft.
 Barmore was the first defensive tackle selected.
 He signed his four-year rookie contract, worth $8.5 million, on July 21, 2021.
 He played in all 17 games and was named to the PFWA All-Rookie Team.

 On November 18, 2022, Barmore was placed on injured reserve.
 He was activated on December 17.
+He played in ten games in the 2022 season.
+He had 2.5 sacks, 23 total tackles, and one pass defended.
+In Week 16 of the 2023 season, he had three sacks against the Denver Broncos.
+In the 2023 season, he had 8.5 sacks, 64 total tackles, and six passes defended.

 On April 29, 2024, Barmore signed a four-year contract extension with the Patriots worth up to $92 million.
 This made him the highest paid player in New England Patriots history, not named Tom Brady.
 On July 28, Barmore was diagnosed with blood clots, rendering him out indefinitely.
 He was placed on the reserve/non-football injury list to begin the season.
 He was activated on November 16.
 On December 19, he was placed back on the reserve/non-football injury list due to "recurring symptoms".
+He appeared in four games in the 2024 season.
+He recorded one sack, which came in Week 12 against the Dolphins.

+In the 2025 season, Barmore had two sacks and 29 total tackles in 17 games.
+He recorded a sack in the AFC Championship, a 10–7 win over the Denver Broncos.
+In Super Bowl LX, he had three total tackles in the 29–13 loss to the Seahawks.